-“The income taxation of ministers of the gospel under the general rules that apply to other individuals would not interfere with the religious mission of churches or other organizations or the ministers themselves,” the legal complaint maintains.
+“The income taxation of ministers of the gospel under the general rules that apply to other individuals would not interfere with the religious mission of churches or other organizations or the ministers themselves,” the legal complaint maintained.
 The statutes are not an accommodation of religion, therefore, but a subsidy.

 U.S. District Judge Barbara Crabb, Western District of Wisconsin, issued a strong 20-page opinion and order on Aug.
 29, 2012, permitting FFRF Co-Presidents Dan Barker and Annie Laurie Gaylor and President Emerita Anne Gaylor to pursue their challenge of the 1954 law.
 The plaintiffs receive part of their salaries designated for a housing allowance.
 Yet they do not qualify for the parish exemption as they are not “ministers of the gospel.”
 The government contested their standing to sue, but Crabb wrote that “there is no plausible argument that plaintiffs could make that they qualify as ‘ministers of the gospel,’ so it would be pointless to require plaintiffs to jump through the hoop of filing a claim to prove that they are not entitled to the exemption.”

-Oral arguments will be held before the Seventh Circuit Court of Appeals in Chicago on September 9, 2014.
+The federal government filed notice on January 24, 2014, that it was appealing Judge Crabb’s ruling in favor of FFRF.
+Oral arguments were held before the Seventh Circuit Court of Appeals in Chicago on September 9, 2014.

 Amicus Briefs filed in support of Government:

 Foundation for Moral Law

 National Jewish Commission on Law and Public Affairs

-Alliance Defending Freedom - Amicus Brief
+Alliance Defending Freedom

 Amicus Brief filed in support of FFRF: